CrochetBench: Can Vision-Language Models Move from Describing to Doing in Crochet Domain?: Tasks

 \subsection{Task C: Instruction Generation}

-The third task evaluates a model's ability to generate natural-language crochet instructions directly from an image of a finished product.
-We construct \textbf{CrochetBench-C}, a subset of 6,009 examples, where each product image is paired with its full pattern.
-Unlike classification or selection, this task requires producing a multi-step sequence that follows domain-specific syntax, ordering, and stitch logic.
-Outputs are expected to resemble real-world crochet patterns, written line by line (e.g., ``Rnd 1: ch 4, 6 sc in ring'').
-This setting challenges models to translate visual evidence into coherent procedural text that preserves both symbolic accuracy and structural consistency.
+Task~C evaluates a model’s ability to generate natural-language crochet instructions from an image of a finished item.
+We construct \textbf{CrochetBench-C}, a subset of 6{,}009 examples in which each image is paired with the corresponding ground-truth textual instruction.
+In contrast to captioning or stylistic description, this task requires generating a sequence of domain-specific commands (e.g., ``Rnd 1: ch 4, 6 sc in ring''), each of which encodes precise stitch operations, counts, and ordering.
+Because real crochet patterns may include tens of steps, hierarchical structure (rounds, rows, substeps), and long-range dependencies, this task assesses whether models can infer the underlying procedural logic implied by the final visual product.
+The generated text must maintain consistent stitch semantics, preserve temporal ordering, and follow established formatting conventions used by human crafters.

-\paragraph{Evaluation.} We evaluate generation quality using standard text-generation metrics and a domain-specific structural measure.
-BLEU and ROUGE-L capture lexical and n-gram overlap with the reference instructions.
-ChrF, computed over character n-grams, provides a finer-grained signal of similarity and is particularly suited to stitch abbreviations.
-While these metrics measure surface-level overlap, they do not directly test whether the generated instructions are \emph{structurally consistent} (e.g., balanced stitch counts, valid round progression).
-To address this limitation, we complement Task C with \textbf{Task D}, where compilation-based evaluation of DSL translations directly assesses executable consistency.
-Together, these tasks allow us to probe both linguistic fidelity and procedural correctness.
+\paragraph{Evaluation.} We evaluate generation quality using BLEU, ROUGE-L, and ChrF \citep{papineni2002bleu,lin2004rouge,popovic2015chrf}, which together capture complementary aspects of textual fidelity in procedural instructions.
+BLEU measures overlap of word-level n-grams and thus reflects local lexical accuracy in stitch tokens and command sequences.
+ROUGE-L evaluates the longest common subsequence between the generated and reference patterns, capturing larger-scale ordering and structural alignment across multi-step procedures.
+ChrF operates on character-level n-grams, which makes it effective for crochet patterns where stitch abbreviations (e.g., \texttt{sc}, \texttt{sc2tog}) often differ by only a few characters.
+Word-based metrics treat such tokens as entirely distinct, whereas character-level comparisons can capture partial matches and small but semantically important variations.

-\textbf{Results.} Gemini achieves the strongest overall performance across all metrics, substantially outperforming other closed-source models.
-GPT-4o and Claude follow closely, while open-source models lag behind with significantly lower BLEU and ChrF scores.
-This gap highlights the difficulty of generating structurally faithful crochet instructions, which requires models to capture both visual details and domain-specific procedural logic.
+We do not adopt BERTScore \citep{zhang2020bertscore} as a primary metric.
+Although it captures semantic similarity via contextual embeddings, scores cluster within a narrow range (0.80–0.83 for strong models; see Appendix~\ref{app:bert_score}), limiting discriminative power.
+In the crochet setting, instructions are highly templated and lexically repetitive, so embedding similarity mainly reflects topical coherence (“this looks like a crochet pattern”) while remaining insensitive to structurally critical token-level differences, such as stitch counts, repeat multipliers, or round dependencies.